thenumbernine/Tensor/README.md

 	$$distance(a,b) := |b - a|$$
 - `cross(a,b)` = 3D vector cross product.
 TODO generalize to something with Levi-Civita permutation tensor.
 	$${cross(a,b)_i} := {\epsilon_{ijk}} b^j c^k$$
-- `outer(a,b)` = Tensor outer product.
+- `outer(a,b), outerProduct(a,b)` = Tensor outer product.
 Two vectors make a matrix.
 A vector and a matrix make a rank-3.
 Etc.  This also preserves storage optimizations, so an outer between a sym and a sym produces a sym-of-syms.
 	$$outer(a,b)_{IJ} := a_I b_J$$
 - `determinant(m)` = Matrix determinant, equal to `dot(cross(m.x, m.y), m.z)`.
 	$$determinant(a) := det(a) = \epsilon_I {a^{i_1}}_1 {a^{i_2}}_2 {a^{i_3}}_3 ... {a^{i_n}}_n$$
 - `inverse(m)` = Matrix inverse, for rank-2 tensors.
 	$${inverse(a)^{i_1}}_{j_1} := \frac{1}{(n-1)! det(a)} \delta^I_J {a^{j_2}}_{i_2} {a^{j_3}}_{i_3} ... {a^{j_n}}_{i_n}$$
-- `transpose<from=0,to=1>(m)` = Transpose indexes `from` and `to`.
+- `transpose<from=0,to=1>(a)` = Transpose indexes `from` and `to`.
 This will preserve storage optimizations, so transposing 0,1 of a sym-of-vec will produce a sym-of-vec, but transposing 0,2 or 1,2 of a sym-of-vec will produce a vec-of-vec-of-vec.
 	$$transpose(a)_{{i_1}...{i_p}...{i_q}...{i_n}} = a_{{i_1}...{i_q}...{i_p}...{i_n}}$$
 - `trace(m)` = Matrix trace = matrix contraction between two indexes.
 	$$trace(a) = {a^i}_i$$